gregology/gregology.github.io/codex.md

 ## Hopes and Desires

 - My life will be shared with many wonderful & interesting people
-- I will leave the universe in a better state then when I entered it
+- My existence will be a net positive for the universe
 - I will continue to be challenged & grow
 - We achieve a post scarcity economy & become a fulfilment focused society
 - Most items on my [bucket list](/bucket) will be crossed off